reflex-dev/reflex-web/docs/library/overlay/dropdownmenu.md

 A Dropdown Menu is a menu that offers a list of options that a user can select from.
 They are typically positioned near a button that will control their appearance and disappearance.

-A Dropdown Menu is composed of a `dropdown_menu.root`, a `dropdown_menu.trigger` and a `dropdown_menu.content`.
-The `dropdown_menu.trigger` is the element that the user interacts with to open the menu.
+A Dropdown Menu is composed of a `menu.root`, a `menu.trigger` and a `menu.content`.
+The `menu.trigger` is the element that the user interacts with to open the menu.
 It wraps the element that will open the dropdown menu.
-The `dropdown_menu.content` is the component that pops out when the dropdown menu is open.
+The `menu.content` is the component that pops out when the dropdown menu is open.

-The `dropdown_menu.item` contains the actual dropdown menu items and sits under the `dropdown_menu.content`.
+The `menu.item` contains the actual dropdown menu items and sits under the `menu.content`.
 The `shortcut` prop is an optional shortcut command displayed next to the item text.

-The `dropdown_menu.sub` contains all the parts of a submenu.
-There is a `dropdown_menu.sub_trigger`, which is an item that opens a submenu.
-It must be rendered inside a `dropdown_menu.sub` component.
-The `dropdown_menu.sub_component` is the component that pops out when a submenu is open.
-It must also be rendered inside a `dropdown_menu.sub` component.
+The `menu.sub` contains all the parts of a submenu.
+There is a `menu.sub_trigger`, which is an item that opens a submenu.
+It must be rendered inside a `menu.sub` component.
+The `menu.sub_component` is the component that pops out when a submenu is open.
+It must also be rendered inside a `menu.sub` component.

-The `dropdown_menu.separator` is used to visually separate items in a dropdown menu.
+The `menu.separator` is used to visually separate items in a dropdown menu.

 ```python demo
 rx.menu.root(